 If you’re asking yourself why diversity & inclusion training is so important, there are plenty of reasons why increasing diversity in the workplace can be beneficial.
 A better question might be, “What is the cost of not focusing on diversity and inclusion in the workplace?”

 - You limit the pool of qualified candidates you have to choose from.

 - Your organization will face the additional costs of talent acquisition, talent retention, and training of new talent if you have a hostile or stressful workplace.

 - Not only do you have acquisition costs, but you lose productivity when you continuously have to replace talent.

 - Discrimination of protected classes leads to workplace disruptions and possible litigation.

-It just isn’t worth it in this day and age to ignore the positive aspects of a more diverse and creative workplace while running the risks of making decisions that possibly lead to workplace disruptions or lawsuits.
+It just isn’t worth it in this day and age to ignore the positive aspects of a more diverse and creative workplace while running the risk of making decisions that possibly lead to workplace disruptions or lawsuits.

-Organizations that lack commitment to diversity don’t just miss out on all the benefits, they also create business problems for themselves.
+Organizations that lack the commitment to diversity don’t just miss out on all the benefits, they also create business problems for themselves.
 Whether it’s through overt discrimination or simply a lack of cultural competence at the leadership and HR levels, businesses that disregard building a thoughtful approach to diversity put themselves in a risky business and legal position.

 Businesses can’t just preach diversity on paper.
-The “checkbox” training many organizations host, do little to make inclusion a daily workplace value.
+The “checkbox” trainings many organizations host do little to make inclusion a daily workplace value.
 Diversity, equity, and inclusion needs to be part of the culture at every level.
 A half-hearted approach to diversity and inclusion can set you up for bigger failure.
 The organization comes away looking either disconnected from its values or like a fraud.
 Only say what you are actually going to do when it comes to implementing a diversity, equity, and inclusion program.